 How to Prove Retaliation in the Workplace | Labor and Employment Attorney

-In the American workplace, you have a right to complain about unlawful or illegal activity, without dealing with retaliation in the workplace from your boss.
-Unlawful or illegal activities include: harassment and discrimination.
+In the American workplace, you have a right to complain about unlawful or illegal activity.
+Many people hold their tongue because they fear the consequences.
+In fact, this right protects you from many of the consequences you fear.
+Your rights protect you from dealing with retaliation in the workplace from your boss.

 Topics and questions this article will help you to answer: